 22. Payments in respect of exercise of delegated power

-(1) Subject to any agreement made under subregulation (3), a local government that under this Part delegates a power to determine a development application must pay to the department in respect of each application that is determined by a DAP pursuant to the delegation an amount equal to the amount that would have been payable under regulation 10 by the applicant if the application were made under that regulation.
+(1) Subject to any agreement made under subregulation (3), a local government that under this Part delegates a power to determine a development application must pay to the department in respect of the application an amount equal to the amount that would have been payable under regulation 10 by the applicant if the application were made under that regulation.

-(2) Subject to any agreement made under subregulation (3), a local government that under this Part delegates a power to amend or cancel a development application must pay to the department in respect of each application that is determined by a DAP pursuant to the delegation an amount equal to the amount that would have been payable under regulation 17 by the applicant if the application were made under that regulation.
+(2) Subject to any agreement made under subregulation (3), a local government that under this Part delegates a power to amend or cancel a development application must pay to the department in respect of the application an amount equal to the amount that would have been payable under regulation 17 by the applicant if the application were made under that regulation.

-(3) The Planning CEO may enter into an agreement with a local government as to the payments under subregulation (1) or (2).
+(3) The Director General may enter into an agreement with a local government as to the payments under subregulation (1) or (2).

 [Regulation 22 amended in Gazette 25 Jan 2013 p.
-272-3.]
+272-3; 17 Apr 2015 p.
+1384 and 1386.]

 Part 4 — Development assessment panels